Chymyst/chymyst-core/docs/chymyst_game_of_life.md

 The reaction has 9 repeated input molecules and emits 9 copies of the same molecule.
 All coordination is performed by the guard condition that selects input molecules for reactions.

-This implementation is catastrophically slow.
-Running on anything larger than a 2x2 board takes forever and may crash due to garbage collecting overhead.

 Test 2 is the solution first discussed in this chapter.
 It introduces 9 different molecule sorts `c0`, ..., `c8` instead of using one molecule sort.
 Otherwise, the chemistry remains the same as in test 1.